ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 ### Evolving apps with unfolding best practices

-It’s one of our core values to evolve your apps together with Angular and the Web platform.
+It's one of our core values to evolve your apps together with Angular and the Web platform.
 To ensure your apps are using latest APIs and best practices, we shipped multiple improvements:

 * Flipping the default value of standalone to true, which simplifies the metadata of all your standalone components, directives and pipes.
-It’s a migration that the CLI will automatically run when you update your project
+It's a migration that the CLI will automatically run when you update your project
 * Optional schematic to transform your constructor-based dependency injection to inject function calls by running ng generate @angular/core:inject-migration
 * Optional schematic that moves your eagerly loaded routes to lazy routes.
 Thanks to [Enea Jahollari](https://x.com/Enea_Jahollari) for this community [contribution](https://github.com/angular/angular/pull/56428)!
 * Optional schematic to transform your decorator-based inputs, queries, and outputs to the latest APIs: ng generate @angular/core:signal-input-migration, ng generate @angular/core:signal-queries-migration, ng generate @angular/core:output-migration